 Behind the glitz of its shopping malls, Lower Parel has a lot of undiscovered food.
 Here are some of our favourite neighbourhood secrets.
-All of them are pocket-friendly places, serving a wide spectrum of food.
+All of these places are pocket-friendly, and collectively serve a wide spectrum of food.
 Whether you’re craving authentic Kolkata Kathi Rolls or NY pizzas by the slice, we have you covered.

 Kathi Kabab Roll

 This small shop is a short walk from Lower Parel station, or under the flyover a little north from Phoenix Mills.
 Owner Satish Shevale is usually around, taking orders and keeping tab of how much you enjoyed your roll.
 My picks are the Kolkata style Kathi Kabab Roll, the Barbeque Chicken Roll (the sauce is made using Old Monk), and the Chicken Olive Herb Roll.

 Quick tip: Stick to the rolls.
 We dare you to run up a bill more than 350 bucks for 2.